Lessons in Sobriety: There are no Gifts without Trials, and There are no Trials without Gifts

 Which option offers me expansion?

-A tarot reader at the CNE this past summer gave me an invaluable piece of advice along these lines: go with the first answer that comes to your mind.
+A tarot reader at the CNE this past summer gave me an invaluable piece of advice for connecting with my intuition: go with the first answer that comes to your mind.
 Anything after that is your brain overcompensating.

 Sobriety is an on-going exercise in navigating the space between the head and the heart.
 I understand the spirit to connect the head and the